FubieGames/site-test-hosting/README.md

 # site-test-hosting
-Here I test static websites or web design concepts.
+This is host for static websites or web design concepts to show to my customers.

+(Wow it's sooo coool (it's shit))